fourier/ztree/README.md

  * `F5` forces the full rescan.

 ### Customizations
 By default all files starting with dot (like `.gitignore`) are not shown and excluded from the difference status for directories.
 One can add an additional regexps to the list `ztree-diff-filter-list`.

+One also could turn on unicode characters to draw the tree with instead of normal ASCII-characters.
+This is controlled by the `ztree-draw-unicode-lines` variable.

 ### Screenshots